The Connection Between Sugar and Stress

 A common day of eating that leads to stress

-Let’s say you stop by the coffee shop on your way to work in the morning.
-You order a 16oz pumpkin spice latte and enjoy your coffee as you drive into work.
-What you may not realize is you are drinking 52 grams of carbohydrates, which turns into 13 teaspoons of sugar in your blood stream!
+Morning - Let’s say you stop by the coffee shop on your way to work in the morning.
+You order a 16oz pumpkin spice latte and enjoy your coffee as you drive to work.
+What you may not realize is you are drinking 52 grams of carbohydrates, which turns into 13 teaspoons of sugar in your blood stream.

 The bagel has 44 grams of carbohydrates, so your mid-morning snack turns into 11 teaspoons of sugar in your blood stream.
 11 TEASPOONS!!
-You are now on another sugar high and, in a short time, you will crash and your blood sugar will be low.
-And again you will be looking for a quick fix.
-Sugar and processed carbs to the rescue!
+You are now on another sugar high, and, in a short time, you will crash, and your blood sugar will be low.
+And again, you will be looking for a quick fix.
 It’s easy to reach for the candy bar or the box of crackers that leads to another sugar spike.

 Why high-sugar eating makes you stressed

-When you consume high amounts of sugar on a daily basis, you are going to find yourself on a blood sugar roller coaster and, when you get on that ride, you realize quickly it makes you stressed.
-A high-sugar meal or beverage picks you up, but in no time you’re crashing down again.
+When you consume high amounts of sugar daily, you are going to find yourself on a blood sugar roller coaster and, when you get on that ride, you realize quickly it makes you stressed.
+A high-sugar meal or beverage picks you up, but in no time, your blood sugar comes crashing down.

 Do you experience anxiety or depression?
 When you are riding high with spiked blood sugar, you eventually crash.
-For some people when they have low blood sugar, their anxiety increases or their depression intensifies and it sends them looking for more carbohydrates because their brain needs to feel better.
-Sugar gives you a fast calm, but it doesn’t last and when the calm goes away, you’re stressed again.
+For some people when they have low blood sugar, their anxiety increases, or their depression intensifies, and it sends them looking for more carbohydrates because their brain needs to feel better.
+Sugar gives you a fast calm, but it doesn’t last and when the calm goes away, you’re more stressed than before.

 Learn more about managing stress through sleep in our $25 online class, Getting A Good Night’s Sleep.